- Get in a great paddle on a beautiful river without a big time commitment

 River ‘Round Conservation Area to Robertsville State Park – 11.8 Miles

-I loved this section.
-The top half had a really good flow to it with lots of easy rapids to keep it fun.
+The top half had a nice flow to it with a few easy rapids to keep it fun.
 The Bourbeuse river joins in about 5 miles into this one and the river gets noticeably wider, deeper, a bit murkier, and slower at that point.
 You do still get some more nice rapid sections but they are fewer and further between with longer and deeper pools in between.
-We went on a Tuesday starting in the late afternoon in early August and had the river mostly to ourselves.
-We did see one other group of kayakers on the river, but that was it for other humans until we got to Robertsville State Park.
+I’ve done this section twice so far and both times, we had the river mostly to ourselves.
+There are some really nice stretches that have no development with beautiful bottomland forests teaming with birds.
+Other stretches are more developed with some cottages but overall, it is a beautiful section.
+About half way in, there was a really fun (though challenging) rope swing as of 6/4/2023.

 One downside of this section is the 14-mile (23 minute) drive between the put-in and take-out is longer than other sections but it was a beautiful drive.

-Old Cove Canoe and Kayak does provide Canoe, raft, and kayak rentals and transportation for part of this section, River ‘Round to Old Cove.
-That would be there 4.5 mile trip.
+Old Cove Canoe and Kayak does provide Canoe, raft, and kayak rentals and transportation for part of this section, River ‘Round to Old Cove, a 4.5 mile trip.
+We had a nice conversation with one of their folks and he said they offer the cheapest kayak rentals available.

-Wildlife Seen: Beaver, Great Blue Herons, Green Heron, Turtles
+Wildlife Seen: Beaver, Lots of Great Blue Herons, Green Heron, Turtles, Dear

 Robertsville State Park to Pacific Pallisades – 11 miles